ashritha369/Project-Shri-Sai-Accessories/README.md

 - Used imgbb
 - `imgBB` is a popular image hosting platform that allows users to upload and share images easily.
 When you upload an image to imgBB, it assigns a unique URL to the image hosted on their servers, and i.ibb.co is the domain used for serving those images.

+- (https://youtu.be/y-5fkR9vGdA)[https://youtu.be/y-5fkR9vGdA] used this link, for ENV file by Thapa Technical